 Plant your Ruby Slipper hydrangeas in an area that receives both ample sunlight and shade.
 The shrub will grow better when it receives filtered light rather than direct sunshine.

 For the first year of the hHydrangea’s life, it will require frequent watering.
 You should water it at least once a week, if not more.
 To reduce the frequency of water needed, use summer mulch.
 This mulch will help the soil retain its moisture longer.
 After the first year of the Hydrangea’s life, it will require less water and attention.
 With an established root system, a Ruby Slipper Hydrangea can withstand high heat and droughts.

 Leaf blight, which causes dark spots on the leaves of a plant, can be prevented by watering the soil instead of the leaves, watering in the morning instead of at night, and adding compost to the base of the plant weekly.

 As for powdery mildew, it is more likely to grow in areas with low sunlight.
 Ensure all of the hydrangea plants are exposed to sunlight at some point in the day to prevent mildew build-up.
 If any of the plants start to overcrowd each other, prune them back.
 More air circulation around the plants can prevent mildew buildup.

-Ruby Slipper Hydrangeas do not require frequent pruning or really much care at all.
+Ruby Slipper Hydrangeas do not require frequent pruning or much care.
 When branches die, remove them back to the base of the plant.
 If the hydrangea overgrows its designated area, trim it back to size.

-To avoid removing any flowers, most gardeners only prune the dead branches from their Ruby Slipper Hydrangeas.
+Most gardeners only prune the dead branches from their Ruby Slipper hydrangeas to avoid removing any future flowers.
 Some recommend pruning the flowers shortly after they bloom; however, this is primarily for gardeners looking to sell the flowers for bouquets and floral arrangements.